shigashiyama/jcms/README.md

    rm -r text/tmp/*
    ~~~~

 ## Contact

 Shohei Higashiyama
 National Institute of Information and Communications Technology (NICT), Seika-cho, Kyoto, Japan
 shohei.higashiyama [at] nict.go.jp

+## Acknowledgements
+Part of this work was supported by the collaborative research between NICT and Fujitsu.
+We used the Asian Scientific Paper Excerpt Corpus, NITCIR-9 PatentMT test collection, NTCIR-11 MedNLP-2 test collection, and Balanced Corpus of Contemporary Written Japanese to construct the JCMS.

 ## Citation